Reedy River Water Quality Group

 The Reedy River Water Quality Group has one mission.
 We want to protect, preserve, and improve water quality in the Reedy River.
 To do this, we’ve gathered local city and county agencies, utilities, homeowners groups, conservation groups, and area citizens to work together toward reducing the amount of nutrients flowing into the river.

 There is a little known section of the Clean Water Act known as 5(r).
-This is the section of the CWA that makes a new process that uses a “bottom-up” approach to clean our rivers and lakes.
+This is the section of the CWA that makes a new process that uses a “bottom-up” approach to protect our rivers and lakes.
 Instead of the Government creating a regulatory plan, this process encourages local involvement and citizen action to reduce pollutants in water.
-This approach, sometimes also called 5(alt), means that pollution reduction in the Reedy River watershed is not being driven by a State-created plan.
+This approach, sometimes also called 5(alternative), means that pollution reduction in the Reedy River watershed is not being driven by a State-created plan.
 Just the opposite – the watershed stakeholders are creating the water quality improvement plan for the watershed.
 For the Reedy River, the primary aim is to reduce nutrient levels like nitrogen and phosphorus.

 reedyriver